|

 ¯Legally, a person who kills another or connives at the death of another, breaks

-and may be charged with a serious criminal offence (murder or
+the law and may be charged with a serious criminal offence (murder or

 manslaughter) and may be convicted and punished.